letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

  on DS-1#Temperature do
    logentry,{ord:A}   // ASCII value of 'A'
-   logentry,{ord:{substring:2:3:%eventvalue%}}  // ASCII value of 3rd character of %eventvalue%
+   logentry,{ord:{substring:2:3:%eventvalue1%}}  // ASCII value of 3rd character of %eventvalue1%
  endon